-The categorizations are now being used to prioritize the distribution of COVID-19 vaccines.
-Jurisdictions are expected to use DHS/CISA guidelines to prioritize essential workers during Phase 1b, according to the CDC’s COVID-19 Vaccination Playbook.
+The categorizations have been used to prioritize the distribution of COVID-19 vaccines.
 “Critical infrastructure workforce varies by jurisdiction,” according to the document, which is intended to inform state and local planning processes.
 “Each jurisdiction must decide which groups to focus on when vaccine supply is limited by determining key sectors that may be within their populations (e.g., port-related workers in coastal jurisdictions).”

 How do I get a shot?